 Description of the mediation lab

-As part of the Mediation Lab Tensta konsthall is elaborating further on the tailor-made strategies of art mediation that is at the very core of The Silent University: Language Cafe.
-Friday and Sunday afternoon a group led by Fahyma Alnablsi is meet.
+As part of the Mediation Lab Tensta konsthall is elaborating further on the tailor-made strategies of art mediation that is at the very core of how Tensta konsthall operate.
+The Silent University: Language café meets every Friday and Sunday afternoon and is led by Fahyma Alnablsi together with volunteers.
 The Language Café welcomes those who wish to learn the basics of the Swedish and Arabic language, meet new friends and share experiences and ideas.
-Especially welcome are those students who are currently outside the Swedish education system while awaiting asylum.
+Especially welcome are those who are currently outside the Swedish education system while awaiting asylum.
 During the meetings, the group practice grammar, socialize, read simple books and do conversational exercises.
 The Language Cafe has contemporary art as its starting point for both discussions and practical tasks in connection to current exhibitions.

 At the Language Café a situation is created where everyone socialises with each other, regardless of gender, religious views, or age.
-The participants help each other with the language but we also help with finding a place to stay or a job.
+The participants help each other with the language but with finding a place to stay or a job.

 Ahmet Öğüt, born in 1981 in Diyarbakır, works across a variety of different media often picking up on an urban environment.
 With an eye for daily encounters and moments of improvisation his works address topics such as structural inequality, state suppression, censorship and forms of resistance.
 Singular acts of non alignment or collective struggles against militarized powers equally tend to inspire the aesthetic and thematic reflections that occur in Ahmet Öğüt's work just as the way he operates in the institutional ecology surrounding his practice.
 He had solo shows among others at Van Abbemuseum, Eindhoven (2015), Chisenhale Gallery, London (2015), Künstlerhaus Stuttgart (2012), Kunsthalle Lissabon (2011) and SALT Beyoglu, Istanbul (2011).
 He has participated in group shows such as the 11th Gwangju Biennale (2016), Manifesta 11 (2016), “Museum On/OFF” at Centre Pompidou, Paris (2016), the 13th Biennale de Lyon (2015), “Political Populism” at Kunsthalle Wien, the Kyiv Biennial (2015) and many more.